BoroBongo/NorthwindMiniApiGr1/README.md

 *Adam*, *Dmitry*, *Jay*, *Hari*, *Shakil*, *Ken*

 <!-- Add buttons here -->

----SHORT DESCRIPTION OF THE USABILITY OF THE PRODUCT---
 <!-- .NET library sort methods -->

 <!-- The project title should be self explanotory and try not to make it a mouthful.
 (Although exceptions exist- **awesome-readme-writing-guide-for-open-source-projects** - would have been a cool name)